"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 |MC71116A||Asking the Right Questions: Research and Practice||15 CATs (Non assessed for MA Screen Doc)|

-Commencing with an analysis of British government systems, both national and local, and methods for accessing information from them, the course evolves a critical approach to the many different sources journalists use, the compromises involved and constraints within which they work.
+Commencing with an analysis of British government systems, both national and local, and methods for accessing information from them, the module evolves a critical approach to the many different sources journalists use, the compromises involved and constraints within which they work.

 Subjects covered include:

 This module introduces students to practical campaigning issues and directs them towards producing their own campaign.

 It will examine contemporary political communication primarily from the perspective of interest groups in society, although many of its elements are applicable to other types of organisational campaigning.
 It touches on mainstream mass media, online media, advocacy and other communication methods.
 On a practical level it will introduce students to the basic skills and core concerns for campaigning.